Nova Scotia waves

 Capacity at the edges: notes from northern Canada

 A care model that works has effects that ripple across the system.
-Most of the ripples land somewhere other than the clinic.
+To make an effective model, we needed to account for these impacts.

 Read →